mode89/CarND-Vehicle-Detection/writeup.md

 calculate [HOG][calculate_hog_features] and [color][calculate_color_features]
 features for each image and [associate each image with a label].
 I used the `skimage.hog()` method to obtain HOG features for each channel of a training image.
-I used the default value of 9 for the number of orientations and the default value of `(8, 8)` for the size of a cell.
-After I settled with the classifier, I tried values of `(1, 1)` and `(3, 3)` for the number of cells per a block and selected the value of `(1, 1)`, because it provided slightly higher FPS and I didn't notice a big difference in the quality of detection compare to the value of `(3, 3)`.
-I merge HOG features calculated for each of the RGB channels of a training image.
+I tried RGB and YUV color spaces, but YUV color space gave higher accuracy of classification.
+I tried different parameters of HOG features extraction (9 and 11), different size of a cell (8x8 and 16x16), different size of a block (1x1, 2x2, 3x3).
+I settled on 11 orientations, 16x16 pixels per cell and 2x2 cells per block, because it gave the highest accuracy of classification.
+I merge HOG features calculated for each of the YUV channels of a training image.
 I [combine][combine_features] HOG features with color features.
 To obtain color features I down scale image to the size of 16x16 pixels and flatten the resulted image into a vector of floats.

 If you run the [training_data.py] script, it will extract features and generate labels represented by numpy arrays and [save][save_training_data]